HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/README.md

 🚀 ***Oligo Designer Toolsuite*** **is a collection of modules that provides all basic functionalities for custom oligo design pipelines as well as advanced experiment-specific functionalities like machine learning models for oligo specificity prediction within a flexible Python framework.**

 To allow the flexible usage of different modules, depending on the required processing steps, we developed a common underlying data structure that ensures the cross-compatibility of all modules within the framework.
 This data structure is runtime and memory optimized to enable the processing of large sequence dataset in a reasonable time frame.
-With our Oligo Designer Toolsuite we aim to set new standards in the development of oligo design pipelines, helping to accelerate the development of new tools and facilitate the upgrade of existing tools with the latest developments in the field.
-We also provide ready-to-use oligo design pipelines for specific experimental setups, e.g. MERFISH or SeqFISH+ probe design for Spatial Transcriptomics.
+With our Oligo Designer Toolsuite we aim to set new standards in the development of oligo design pipelines, helping to accelerate the development of new tools and facilitate the upgrade of existing tools with the latest developments in the field. *We also provide ready-to-use oligo design pipelines for multiple experimental applications*.

-### Key Features

-* Ready-to-use oligo design pipelines for multiple experimental applications
-* Command-line interface for reproducible and scalable workflows
-* Browser-based access through ODT-Cloud
-* Modular framework for custom pipeline development
-* Runtime- and memory-optimized processing of large sequence datasets
-* Comprehensive documentation and API reference

 ## ODT-Cloud